keithbuhler/classicalschools/index.md

 - [The Yale Report of 1828](http://www.keithbuhler.com/yalereport) -- A classic statement of the value of liberal arts in the U.S.
 - [Thomas Aquinas College's Proposal for Liberal Catholic Education](http://www.keithbuhler.com/buhlerreport/classical%20education/2017/01/26/Thomas-Aquinas-College's-Proposal-For-Liberal-Education.html)  -- A more recent statement of the value of liberal arts in the U.S.

-## Contribute

-We welcome contributions to the site, [just send us an email.](emailto:info@buhlerreport.com) Contributions might include:

-1. Tell us about your school if it's not on the list or offer updated information (website link, grade levels served, etc.)
-2. Give us a well-reasoned, well-researched review of one of these schools.
-We especially welcome reviews from those personally acquainted with them -- such as administrators, teachers, parents, current or former students.

 ----